elixir-europe/rdmkit/pages/your_tasks/machine_actionability.md

 * Examples of standard (meta)data schemas, in different formats, in Life Sciences:
   * [ISA-JSON (.json) and ISA-TAB (.txt)](https://isa-specs.readthedocs.io/en/latest/) - generic metadata framework originally created to describe information about multi-omics experiments.
   * [MAGE-TAB](https://www.ebi.ac.uk/arrayexpress/help/magetab_spec.html) (.txt) - MicroArray Gene Expression Tabular.
 The format has been developed and adopted by the functional genomics community.
-  * [OME data model](https://docs.openmicroscopy.org/ome-model/latest/) (.tiff or .xml) for a wide range of biological imaging modalities.
+  * {% tool "ome-data-model-and-file-formats" %} (.tiff or .xml) for a wide range of biological imaging modalities.
 Ontologies to uniquely identify terms can be included.
+See also Hammer, M., Huisman, M., Rigano, A. et al. Towards community-driven metadata standards for light microscopy: tiered specifications extending the OME model.
+Nat Methods 18, 1427–1440 (2021). https://doi.org/10.1038/s41592-021-01327-9.
 * For more information about metadata schemas and ontologies, see [Documentation and Metadata](metadata_management) page.